Pineapple Rice

 Showing how to make Pineapple Rice with Pineapple by simmering the ingredients in a pan.

-Then add your rice, crushed pineapple, Thai red curry paste, coconut flakes and ground ginger, garlic, onion, salt and pepper.
+1. Add the rice, crushed pineapple, Thai red curry paste, coconut flakes, ground ginger, garlic, onion, salt, and pepper.

 Showing how to make Pineapple Rice with Pineapple by simmering the ingredients in a pan adding coconut, pineapple, and spices.